 Put those language skills to use as a coach or an instructor!

 People from different age groups are learning languages.
-As a freelancer, you can determine the kind of audience that you want to target.
+As a freelancer, you can determine the kind of audience on which you want to focus.

 Business Language Training